Justice in Education

 The Justice-in-Education (JIE) Initiative is dedicated to bringing credit-bearing college courses, workshops, and creative projects to campus, local prisons, and at the Rikers Island jail complex.
 Our programs open channels of communication and collaboration between Columbia faculty and students, communities affected by incarceration, and the public at large for a more just and socially conscious system of higher education.

-JIE is a collaboration between The Society of Fellows and Heyman Center for the Humanities and the Center for Justice.
+JIE is a collaboration between The Society of Fellows and Heyman Center for the Humanities the Center for Justice, and the School of Professional Studies.
 Thanks to the generosity of the Andrew W. Mellon Foundation, we are developing Columbia's capacity to:

 • Provide opportunities for education and leadership development to incarcerated and formerly incarcerated men and women, and to youth from communities at the heart of the incarceration crisis.
 The programs begin with high school programs through graduate degrees.
 To date, more than 350 students have completed courses for college credit.